 It may be years or even decades before we know the extent of the environmental damage the Deepwater Horizon accident caused.
 While rescue efforts are working hard to minimize the effects, it's clear that there's no way to estimate the harm this oil spill will do to the environment.

-For more information on oil spills and other related topics, take a look at the links on the next page.
+For more information on oil spills and other related topics, take a look at the links below.